SpocWiki/_public/schema.org/predicate/Relations/is/is_interpreted_as_claim.md

 - [ #is/_interpreted_as_claim :: Claim ] or
 - [ is_interpreted_as_claim :: Claim ]

-Used to indicate a specific claim contained, implied, translated or refined from the content of a &lt;a class="localLink" href="/MediaObject"&gt;MediaObject&lt;/a&gt; or other &lt;a class="localLink" href="/CreativeWork"&gt;CreativeWork&lt;/a&gt;.
-The interpreting party can be indicated using &lt;a class="localLink" href="/claimInterpreter"&gt;claimInterpreter&lt;/a&gt;.
+Used to indicate a specific claim contained, implied, translated or refined from the content of a [[MediaObject]] or other [[CreativeWork]].
+The interpreting party can be indicated using [[claimInterpreter]].

 Relation describes that:
 [ #has_/domain  :: CreativeWork, MediaObject ]